cjddmut/Blender-Transforms-in-Unity3D/readme.md

 <!---%=description%-->

-Did you like the hotkeys used to manipulate the position, rotation, and scale of objects in Blender?
-I did too so BTU is an editor script that allows the manipulation of GameObjects in Unity3D using the hotkeys from Blender.
+An editor script that allow the manipulation of GameObject’s position, rotation, and scale through the hotkeys that are used by Blender.
+Also allow quick hotkey resetting of the transform and hotkeys for manipulating the camera in scene view.

 <!---%=obtain%-->